Chestnut, horse (Aesculus hippocastanum)

 Where to find horse chestnut

-It is rarely found in woodland, but is a common site in parks, gardens, streets and village greens.
+It is rarely found in woodland, but is a common sight in parks, gardens, streets and village greens.
 Horse chestnut was first introduced from Turkey in the late 16th century and widely planted in the UK.

 Value to wildlife